 Once you’re ready, click OK to save the EPS to your hard drive.

-To ensure everything is exported correctly, locate the EPS file on your hard drive and open it up in Illustrator or the third-party program vector-based program you’re using.
+To ensure everything is exported correctly, open the EPS file in Illustrator or the third-party program vector-based program you’re using.

 Why Is The “Include Vector Data” Greyed Out When Exporting EPS Files From Photoshop?